Jopie Fourie: Rebellion

-Execution
+Court-martial and execution

 After the rebellion was put down by Louis Botha and Jan Smuts, the ringleaders received fines and terms of imprisonment.

-The only death sentence imposed was upon Jopie Fourie.
+The only death sentence imposed was upon Jopie Fourie, who was court-martialed instead of being tried by a civilian court.
 An Afrikaner delegation that included future prime minister D. F. Malan unsuccessfully petitioned Minister of Defence, Gen. Smuts, to grant leniency.
-Fourie was executed without a blindfold by firing squad on 20 December 1914.
+Fourie was executed without a blindfold by firing squad in the courtyard of Pretoria Central Prison on 20 December 1914.
+In a letter written hours before his execution, Fourie wrote, "The tree which has been planted and which is wetted with my blood will grow large and bear delightful fruit."

 Legacy

 The execution of Fourie was a divisive event in white politics.
 To Afrikaner believers in republicanism, Fourie was a martyr and Jan Smuts was a traitor.
 Fourie's court-martial and execution caused massive outrage and was a potent factor in the rise of the National Party.
 Fourie was one of the martyrs and legends of the Maritz Rebellion which would inspire Afrikaner nationalism long afterwards.
 The Jopie Fourie Primary School in Pretoria is named after him.